ClarkeCodes/programmeerproject/REPORT.md

 My idea was to show suicide rates when the map was colored for suicide values, and depression rates in the tooltip when depression was shown.
 However, because of the way the built-in function of DataMaps `updateChoropleth()` works, I colored the map with a dataset that didn't contain values, but fillColors instead.
 Once I had already implemented most of my website, I had no time to figure out a way around this so I could show different data in the tooltip.
 I chose to display both suicide and depression rates in the tooltip instead.

+Another problem I ran into with `updateChoropleth()`, was that countries that didn't have data about suicide, didn't get a fillColor of grey (showing there is no data).
+Instead, it stayed the same color it was when the map was colored with depression data.
+I only found out about this once I got my tooltip to work.
+I solved this my writing a function that add a fillColor of grey to a country if there is no data.

 ### 3.6 Deciding what to leave out
 Possibly one of the hardest challenges of this project was deciding what functions and ideas to leave out.
 I had data and ideas for two more visualizations, but this was unrealistic considering the time constraints.